marvinrobot42/ssd1306-i2c/README.md

-## Notes
+#### Notes

-This driver is loosly based on STMicroelectronics STHS34PF80 driver.
-A Sparkfun STHS34PF80 sensor board was used for this driver devlopment.
+This driver is loosly based on Sparkfun Arduino STHS34PF80 driver.
+A Sparkfun STHS34PF80 https://www.sparkfun.com/products/22494 sensor board was used for this driver development.

 ### Recent version history
+0.1.3  Documentation improvements
 0.1.0  Initial release.